 - Bamboo Breakfast

-And common idioms like,
+And common idioms such as these:

 - Fingers and Thumbs